HmartinBio/CppProjectSecondYearMaster/Documentation/READMEDev.md

 When a new **Character** is created, the reference of the **Parsetext** object contained in the **Controllor** is given at all the objects contained in the **Character** class.

-The constructor of the **Character** class is not executed yet.
 It allows to the objects contained in the class to parse text and return definition of some features of the character.

 **Character** also allows to set the elements contained in the class objects (**Attributes**, **Abilities**, **Advantages**, etc...) and to retrieve these informations.